 The purpose of this course is to acquaint the students with the library-its organization, its contents, and its efficient use.
-The following are studied: Dewey decimal classification; the book; card catalogue; dictionaries; encyclopedias; special reference books; Readers Guide to Periodical Literature; formal bibliography-
+The following are studied: Dewey decimal classification; the book; card catalogue; dictionaries; encyclopedias; special reference books; Readers Guide to Periodical Literature; formal bibliography.
+One recitation per week through the first semester.
+Credit, one semester hour.